San Francisco Police Brace For Pro-Trump Demonstration At Twitter Headquarters

 - Twitter Suspends Trump’s Account Permanently

-The San Francisco police also told the newspaper that they had plans in place — including the calling in of mutual aide from nearby law enforcement agencies — if needed.
+The San Francisco police said they had plans in place — including the calling in of mutual aide from nearby law enforcement agencies — if needed.

+“SFPD has been in contact with representatives from Twitter,” Officer Adam Lobsinger said “We will have sufficient resources available to respond to any demonstrations as well as calls for service citywide…The San Francisco Police Department is committed to facilitating the public’s right to First Amendment expressions of free speech.
+We ask that everyone exercising their First Amendment rights be considerate, respectful, and mindful of the safety of others.”

 Twitter announced Friday afternoon it had permanently suspended Trump’s account over concerns his tweets could incite violence.